 New Members always welcome whether complete beginner, graded, or experienced, flautists or percussionists, free tuition and instrument, complete range of flutes Piccolo, Treble G, Concert, Alto G, C Bass & Contrabass and percussion equipment.
 Music: Classical, film themes, modern and traditional.
 Friendly atmosphere.

 The Glasgow Chamber Orchestra was founded in 1956 and is one of the leading amateur orchestras in Scotland, attracting some of the best amateur musicians in the region.
-With our conductor Peter Cynfryn Jones we give three concerts per year, and we are also keen to accompany choral societies.
-We have space for strings, horns and trumpets of grade 8 level (entry by audition).
+We give three main concerts per year, and in addition we accompany choral societies and the annual CLIC-Sargent charity carol concert in Glasgow.
+We currently have vacancies for strings, horns and trumpets of grade 8 level (entry is by audition).

 Monday evenings 7.15- 9.45pm in Maryhill Burgh Hall, Gairbraid Avenue, G20 8YE